CiscoDevNet/SIMS/README.md

 Add an instruction to get the portal ID
 #### Social Strategies Config
-SIMS is use by default five social login strategies, you must have value for all of them to run the code (even the value is fake, there is no validation for that) in case you want use more/less refer to the Add/Remove Login Strategies section below
+SIMS is use by default five social login strategies, you must have value for all of them to run the code (even the value is fake, there is no validation for that)

+In case you want use more/less refer to the Add/Remove Login Strategies section below
 ```
 LINKEDIN_CLIENT_ID=
 LINKEDIN_SECRET=arInNEqzfCzsfivO